Alec-Trent/Alec-Trent/README.md

 + Hi, I’m @Alec-Trent.
-I graduated from Michigan Tech with a BS in computer science.
+I graduated from Michigan Tech with a BS in Computer Science.
 + I’m interested in exploring the many different careers related to my degree.
 + Outside of work my hobbies include cars, computers, longboarding, and motorcycles.